aX200800/Human-Activity-Recognition/README.md

 Potential next steps include more aggressive class balancing, comparison with additional sensor feature sets, evaluation of alternative 1D CNN architectures, and benchmarking the TFLite model on-device for latency and memory usage.

-## Authors

-Author information is not explicitly documented in the repository files.
-The notebook itself is the primary project artifact and contains the implementation workflow and evaluation results.